PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/face_recognition.en.md

 Oneline Experience is not supported at the moment.

 ### 2.2 Local Experience
-&gt; ❗ Before using the face recognition pipeline locally, please ensure that you have completed the installation of the PaddleX wheel package according to the [PaddleX Installation Guide](../../../installation/installation.en.md).
+> ❗ Before using the face recognition pipeline locally, please ensure that you have completed the installation of the PaddleX wheel package according to the [PaddleX Installation Guide](../../../installation/installation.en.md).

 #### 2.2.1 Command Line Experience